Cotton Division

 Today’s cotton farmers rely on more than just the eradication program to produce a good crop.
 Using the latest farming techniques and biotechnology, yields have improved dramatically in the last century.

-Top cotton-producing counties in Alabama include Limestone, Madison, Lawrence, Monroe, Colbert, Escambia, Lauderdale, Cherokee, Baldwin and Geneva, while the state ranks ninth in the nation in production.
+Top cotton-producing counties in Alabama include Limestone, Madison, Lawrence, Monroe, Colbert, Escambia, Lauderdale, Cherokee, Baldwin and Geneva.

 Carla Hornady